ZuniSoft/Trolls-Godot/README.md

 4. No limit on portal doors
 5. No limit on springs
 6. No limit on breakable tiles
-7. Maximum of three locked doors w/ rooms
+7. No limit on mystery boxes
-8. Maximum of three keys
+8. No limit on hearts
-9. Maximum of five mystery boxes
+9. No limit on fireballs
-10. Maximum of three hearts
+10. Maximum of three keys
-11. Maximum of three fireballs
+11. Maximum of three locked doors w/ rooms
 12. One Ogre as a boss that must be killed to advance to the next level

 ### Room Limits